MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 > [!NOTE]
 > - Agentless scanning for EDR solutions replaces the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)), which was previously use to collect machine data.
-> - The MMA is set to retire in August 2024.
+> - The MMA is set to retire.
 Scanning using the MMA will be deprecated in November 2024.